-Where places become vacant the Trust will allocate places to children on the waiting list in the order determined by the oversubscription criteria, irrespective of the time they have been on the waiting list.
-The waiting list will be reordered in accordance with the oversubscription criteria every time there is a new applicant, an applicant's details change or an applicant leaves the waiting list.
+33 Where places become available the academy will allocate places to children on the waiting list in the order determined by the oversubscription criteria, irrespective of the time they have been on the waiting list.
+Children can move up or down the waiting list because the list will be reordered in accordance with the oversubscription criteria every time there is a new applicant, an applicant's details change or an applicant leaves the waiting list.
 You will need to inform the academy of your new address and any other new contact details if you move house while on the waiting list.

-39 Once the waiting list has closed in each year group on 31 December, you will need to reapply if you wish your child to join the academy at a subsequent point.
+34 Once the waiting list has closed in each year group on 31 December, you will need to reapply if you wish your child to join the academy at a subsequent point.

-40 Parents or carers of all unsuccessful applicants have a right of appeal to an Independent Appeal Panel.
+35 You have the right to appeal to an Independent Appeal Panel if your child is refused a place at the academy in any year group.
+Parents and carers will be informed of the reason why admission was refused.
+Sixth form applicants and applicants over the statutory school leaving age can exercise this right of appeal themselves.
 The appeal panel is set up under the School Admission Appeals Code.
 Details of how to make an appeal will be provided when a parent is informed of a decision to refuse their child a place at the academy.

-41 The academy and Trust will participate fully with the Lincolnshire local authority's Fair Access Protocol, which makes sure that unplaced children, especially the most vulnerable children, are offered a place at a suitable school as quickly as possible.
+36 The academy and Trust will participate fully in the Lincolnshire local authority's Fair Access Protocol, which makes sure that unplaced children, especially the most vulnerable children, are offered a place at a suitable school as quickly as possible.
 Children allocated a place under the Fair Access Protocol take precedence over those on a waiting list.

-42 As the admission authority for the academy, the Trust has the right to investigate any concerns it has about an application.
+37 As the admission authority for the academy, the Trust has the right to investigate any concerns it has about an application.
 The Trust may withdraw an offer of a place if it is found that parents have made a fraudulent claim or provided intentionally misleading information, such as a false address.
 The Trust reserves the right to check any information provided so it can apply the oversubscription criteria accurately and fairly.

-43 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.

-44 Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).
+39 Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).

-45 Previously looked after children includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see section 46 adoption orders).
+40 Previously looked after children includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see section 46 adoption orders).

-Child arrangements orders are defined in section 8 of the Children Act 1989, as amended by section 12 of the Children and Families Act 2014.
+41 Child arrangements orders are defined in section 8 of the Children Act 1989, as amended by section 12 of the Children and Families Act 2014.
 Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.

-47 Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).
+42 Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).